Freddy A. Boulton

 "orig_name": "example.jpg",

-"path": "/path/to/example.jpg",
+"path": "/path/in/server/to/example.jpg",

 "url": "https:/example.com/example.jpg",